On the 18th June 2026, the second edition of Catastrophe and Systemic Change will be published by London Publishing Partnership (LPP).

 • What would it take to enable real systemic change?

+This new edition of Catastrophe and Systemic Change is fully revised to include key findings from the final Phase 2 Report of the Grenfell Tower Inquiry.
 The book explores the myths, the key challenges and the conditions that inhibit learning, and it identifies opportunities to positively disrupt the status quo.
 It offers an accessible model for systemic change, not as a definitive solution but rather as a framework to evoke reflection, enquiry and proper debate.
+Catastrophe and Systemic Change is a must-read book for a wide range of people including those interested in change management, leadership, policy-making, law, housing, public safety, construction and the built environment.

 THE PODCAST